reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Rational Correctness.md

 ## Existence Internalism

-According to existence internalism with regard to reasons: A has normative reason to X iff X would be a motivating reason for A insofar as A is rational.
-Thus, R is a reason for agent A if and only if R is the upshot of sound rational deliberation.
+According to existence internalism with regard to reasons: R is a normative reason for A to X iff R would be a motivating reason for A to X insofar as A is rational and A was aware of R. Thus, R is a reason for agent A if and only if R is the upshot of sound rational deliberation.
 In other wrods, normative reasons are the rational extensions of one's motivating reasons.
 A consideration C counts as a reason if and only if there is a sound deliberative route from an agent's motivational reasons to C.

 Everyone agrees that "sound deliberative route" requires that the deliberation not be based on false beliefs, but some give more substantive accounts as what counts as correct deliberation.
 Michael Smith, for example, appears eerily externalists in that he believes that he believes there are some non-self-defeating desires (e.g. considering only one's personal desires at the expense of everyone else's) that would not be held by fully rational creatures.

 A plausible internalist cannot propose that one has reason to do X if and only if one would desire X under full information.

+### Motivational Argument

+One argument for internal reasons states that reasons must be capable of motivating action.

+1. R is a reason for A to X only if A would be motivated to X by believing R insofar as A were fully rational.
+2. A, if fully rational, would be motivated to X by believing R only if there is something in A’s motivational set that could bring A to be motivated to X by believing R.
+3. If R is an external reason for A to X, then there is nothing in A’s motivational set that could bring a fully rational A to be motivated to X by believing R.
+4. Therefore there are no external reasons.

+Problems:
+- "Fully Rational" may need to be explicitly characterized in terms of "sound deliberation" or somehting more substantive, so that (2) is not questionable.
+Otherwise, an externalist might say that (2) is false because part of what it is to be fully rational agent is to have certain element's in one's motivational set.
+But now an argument needs to be given as to why (1) should be accepted, i.e. why "sound deliberation" should be associated with responsiveness to reasons.
+- Motivational set" cannot be as broad as "dispositions for behavior", becuase this would not exclude external reasons from existing in one's motivational set, i.e. an externalist could say that dispositions are just counterfactual motivations, and all agents have a dispositions to be motivated by external reasons because the would be motivated under the counterfactual where such reasons where in their motivational set.
+It needs to be restricted in a way that includes desires, values, goals, etc. but excludes anything that could be labelled
+"disposition".
+But then (2) would be assuming a Humean account of motivation.
+- (2) depends on a Humean account of motivation.
+Also, the Humean account of motivation does not discount the possibility of sound deliberation producing new, underived desires (it's not clear whether this would count as an internal element or not), as the Humean theory is concerned with how belief and desire causally relate to action, not with how deliberation causally relates to desires.

+General strategy
+- Connect normative reasons and motivating reasons (usually via deliberation).
+- Disconnect external reasons with motivating reasons.

+### Explanatory Argument

+Normative reasons are counterfactual explanatory reasons (Michael Smith w/out ideal observer).

+1. R is a reason for A to X only if R could explain why a fully rational A would do X.
+2. That A is motivated to X by believing R can be explained only by something in A’s motivational set that could motivate A to X by believing R.
+3. If R is an external reason for A to X, then there is nothing in A’s motivational set that motivate a fully rational A to be motivated to X by believing R.
+4. Therefore there are no external reasons.

+Again, "fully rational" and "motivational set" cannot be given too weak interpretation, as this would not rule at external reasons statements without question-begging.

+(1) should be accepted by considering the cases where we perform actions because of normative reasons.
+The times where there is a disconnect between our motivating and normative reasons, we can point to some sort of problem, either we aren't aware of the reasons, we have false information, we suffer from addition, etc.

+The reason that reasons statements are not based on the hypothetical motivational sets of a fully moral/rational A, i.e. A+, is because it is important that reasons statements apply directly to A. Note, however, that we can still focus on the somewhat idealized A who has deliberated, because we can infer that A already values the motivations of himself after he has deliberated.
+We can infer this from the fact that he is in fact deliberating.
+So he already values his deliberation.

+But why should reasons statements for A be based on what he actually values in any present moment?
+This seems question-begging against the externalist.
+Two reasons (1) We make claims about reasons" for the purpose of influencing, motivating, or guiding agents.
+But the only thing that can guide agents (assuming they don't suffer from addictions, false beliefs, etc.) are elements from their motivational set.
+And (2) this is a basic premise of constructivism (see below).

+###

 ## Constructivism